code-flightright/cs-java-count/README.md

 - Ignore csv entries with any nullable field
 - Just print the results to any output
 - The application is not a single-use script, so should be designed to be supportable
-- The filename should be passed via a REST Endpoint, but should not be hardcoded.
+- The filename should be passed in any convenient way (preferably via REST API endpoint), but should not be hardcoded.

 ### The bonus: